This page describes how to set the appearance of a chart:

 - The number of periods

 The data superimposed on your chart is for the same display period as your chart, but from the specified time in the past.
-For example, if your chart is showing data from between 10am and 11am, and you specify data from 2 weeks ago as 'past data', you will see data collected between 10am and 11am on the day two weeks past.
+For example, consider a chart that shows data from 10am to 11am.
+If you specify data from 2 weeks ago as 'past data', then you see data collected between 10am and 11am on the day two weeks past.

-If there is no data available from the requested period, then you won't see any change on the chart.
+If there is no data available from the requested period, then there aren't any changes on the chart.

 The following screenshot shows a request for data from 2 weeks ago: